rollup/rollup/docs/999-big-list-of-options.md

 If this option is provided, bundling will not fail if bindings are imported from a file that does not define these bindings.
 Instead, new variables will be created for these bindings with the value `undefined`.

 #### treeshake
-Type: `boolean | { annotations?: boolean, moduleSideEffects?: ModuleSideEffectsOption, propertyReadSideEffects?: boolean, tryCatchDeoptimization?: boolean, unknownGlobalSideEffects?: boolean }`<br>
+Type: `boolean | { annotations?: boolean, moduleSideEffects?: ModuleSideEffectsOption, propertyReadSideEffects?: boolean | 'always', tryCatchDeoptimization?: boolean, unknownGlobalSideEffects?: boolean }`<br>
 CLI: `--treeshake`/`--no-treeshake`<br>
 Default: `true`